KannonZenetism/zenetism-field-physics/zenetism/canonical-stabilization/symbolic-reflections/symbolic-reflections-registry-alignment-packet.md

 > Aion-facingness is requisite for return but is not alone sufficient for saturation.
 Fulfilled final synthesis gives return its Centropic Gravity; Zenonic Legibility establishes saturation-readiness; Allowance admits the crossing.

 Apply this only where a reflection explains the mechanism of Zenonic saturation rather than merely naming it.
-"Centropy saturates because it is Aion-facing" remains lawful shorthand in passing mention; do not insert the expanded doctrine mechanically.
+A passing mention of Zenonic saturation does not require this expansion.
+Where a reflection gives a causal account, it must not present Aion-facingness as sufficient by itself.

 ### Cross-stratum classification test